 A little bonus idea

 Why don’t you spend time together by making each your Bucket List and see if there are things that you both want to do?
 Could be real fun to go on an adventure together.
 To help you both on your way, my teen and I have made this list with 15 questions to get you started.
-You can find it in the Resource Library (together with a version for us moms).
-When you don’t have the key yet, just fill in the form here and I will get it sent to your inbox.
+You can download it by clicking on the image below to download your free copy.

 Getting your teens enthusiastic